kenmcd/AMetroCity-Font/ReadMe.md

-# MetroCity Font
+# AMetroCity Font
-The MetroCity font is a fork of the Clarity City font.
+The AMetroCity font is a fork of the Clarity City font.
 Project is in the very early stages.
 Variable masters have been created.
 Currently modifying and adding stuff.
-The MetroCity Font ToDo list is rather long at the moment.
+The AMetroCity Font ToDo list is rather long at the moment.

 # Clarity City